Danone Institute North America Sustainable Food Systems Initiative

-Danone Institute North America announces a request for proposals for the second offering of its DINA Sustainable Food Systems Initiative (formerly the One Planet.
-One Health” Initiative.
-Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible and a global frame of action of One Planet.
-One Health.
-This frame of action reflects Danone’s belief that the health of people and the health of the planet are inseparable.
-As a reflection of this principle, the goal of the “One Planet.
-One Health” Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems that impact human nutrition and health.
+Danone Institute North America announces a request for proposals for the third offering of its DINA Sustainable Food Systems Initiative (formerly the One Planet.
+One Health Initiative).
+Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible.
+Danone believes that the health and nutrition of people and the health of the planet are inseparable.
+As a reflection of this principle, the goal of the DINA Sustainable Food Systems Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems that impact human nutrition and health.

 This initiative will provide seed funding for projects such as pilot studies, feasibility testing, needs assessments and planning grants.
 (Please see the Danone Institute North America website link for descriptions of past projects awarded.)
-Each selected team will receive a $30,000 One Planet.
-One Health Initiative grant to implement its project and amplify its message to a broader audience over a two-year period.
-Teams may use this grant mechanism to supplement current funding from other sources, but new project aims must be developed for the “One Planet.
-One Health” Initiative funding.
+Each selected team will receive a USD 50,000 DINA Sustainable Food Systems Initiative grant to implement its project and amplify its message to a broader audience over a two-year period.
+Teams may use this grant mechanism to supplement current funding from other sources, but new project aims must be developed for the DINA Sustainable Food Systems Initiative funding.

 The in-person program will conclude with teams presenting a communications plan to support their project to a panel of experts.
-The team that presents the strongest communication plan as determined by the panel will be awarded an additional $10,000 prize.
+The team that presents the strongest communication plan as determined by the panel will be awarded an additional USD 10,000 prize.
 Throughout the 24-month award period, the teams will receive assistance by Danone Institute North America Board members to facilitate implementation, evaluation, and communication of their projects.
 Opportunities to stay connected with other award recipients will also be provided.

 The awards will cover a 24-month period for implementing and evaluating projects.
-The Danone Institute North America will cover the costs of online and in-person programming and support, including transportation, meals and lodging for up to four team members.
+The Danone Institute North America will cover the costs of in-person programming and support, including transportation, meals and lodging for up to four team members.
 The outcomes of these projects will be communicated to the Danone Institute North America networks and broader groups of external stakeholders.

 To be eligible for this initiative, each team must meet the following requirements:

 Proposals are due Wednesday, June 14, 2023 at 11:59 p.m.
 EDT, and must include the following components: